jriecken/sat-js/README.md

  - Circles (using Vornoi Regions.)
  - Convex Polygons (and simple Axis-Aligned Boxes, which are of course, convex polygons.)

+It also supports checking whether a point is inside a circle or polygon.

 It's released under the [MIT](http://en.wikipedia.org/wiki/MIT_License) license.

 Current version: `0.3`.
 [Annotated source code](http://jriecken.github.io/sat-js/docs/SAT.html) is available.